hiredtocode/Blog/src/markdown/comp-life-cycle.md

 ## ngOnChanges
 - ngOnChanges needs to be imported.
 - `implements OnChanges` from class
-- `changes: SimpleChanges` prop is needed to make it function
+- `changes: SimpleChanges` This is the only hook that needs an argument to function

 ```ts
    export class EventBindingComponent implements OnInit, OnChanges {